-Daylight savings ended on Sunday, and we loved that extra hour of sleep that comes with it.
+Daylight savings starts in the spring and ends in the fall each year, and we love that extra hour of sleep that comes with it.
 That extra hour cuddled up in your bed makes losing the hour in spring worth it.
 Besides, the farmers needed that extra hour for crops, right?

 We’ve touched on this before, but there’s a growing body of evidence that daylight savings time is an antiquated setup that causes more issues than it alleviates.
 Currently, the arguments for Daylight Saving Time (DST) are that it saves energy by lessening a need for lights, reduces car accidents by making it less likely that you’ll be driving in the dark, and gives you a longer day in the summer to be enjoyed.
 While these may have been true at one point, there are real dangers to DST that counteract these.